 It was an interesting perspective.
 Sure I had thought it was a complete waste of money to own that much stuff and an absolute nightmare when it comes to sorting, cleaning, processing and storing, but when I looked at that closet selfish was not the first word that came to mind.
 Overwhelming, wasteful, unnecessary, but selfish?

 “Why would you spend so much money on yourself?,” my husband asked, “What about shared goals?
-What value does the husband derive from all those clothes?”
+What value does the husband derive from all those clothes?
+That wife is selfish.”

 I certainly understood his point.
 Money is not an unlimited resource for this couple.
 They have high paying occupations but they are certainly not millionaires.
 Even if the items were purchased at sale prices you are easily looking at thousands of dollars worth of clothes.
 Why not spend that money on something that both spouses would enjoy like a nicer home, a luxury vacation or frequent nights out on the town.

-In this particular case the woman spent a ridiculous amount of money in the name of fashion, but there are similar scenarios where men spend an exorbitant amount of money on electronics or cars.
+In this particular case the woman spent a ridiculous amount of money in the name of fashion, but there are similar scenarios where men spend an exorbitant amount of money on vices of their own.
 Is it fair for one spouse to spend so much more money than another, particularly if the items they purchase only benefit themselves?

 I am a modest spender.
 I don’t like to waste money and often delay purchases for as long as I can.
 To be honest I tend to think very long term.
 When I have a choice I typically opt for saving money rather than spending it.
 For as long as I can remember I’ve had big goals in mind.
 I want to pay off my homes, be financially independent, have a flexible career and stay home with my son.
 If I’m tempted to spend money I first decide if I’m willing to delay my other goals.